rrDumpTruck/Obsidian.Vault/Session Notes and Quick Reference.md

 Commissar / Lord Reagent
 Major
 Captain
-Castellan
+Castellan - The well connected, well invested, and very influential of the Consortium's finest.
+Leaders of inner circles, national spies
-Lieutenant
+Lieutenant - Capable of creating your own missions to send others on and/or yourself.
+Capable to enter the upper circle's clubs and galleries.
-Ensign - Capable of only taking work from a handler, and
+Ensign - Capable of only taking work from a handler, entrance to the different clubhouses.

 ---